NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ## Analysis Summary

-Raw analis is collected in the After Action Review (AAR) list at the end of this file.
+Raw analysis is collected in the After-Action Review (AAR) list at the end of this file.

 ### Summary of World Energy Findings